elusivecodes/FrostCore/README.md

 Find a single element matching a selector.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object, and will default to the current context (document).
+- `selectors` is an Array or comma-seperated list of standard CSS selectors to search for.

 ```
 const element = core.findOne(selectors);
 const descendent = core.findOne(nodes, selectors);
 ```

 Find all elements with a specific class.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object, and will default to the current context (document).
+- `className` is a string indicating the class name to search for.

 ```
 const elements = core.findByClass(className);